Static Sites are back

 .textilefile in your site’s root directory or directories not listed above.

-_layouts- As the name suggests, this is where you put the layouts/basic description for the placement of the site’s content.
+_layouts- As the name suggests, this is where you put you custom page layouts.
+The basic description for the placement of the site’s content.

 _includes- Page snippets which can be included throughout the site.
 Includes are often used for page sections which are duplicated across the site like a header, footer, navigation bar, forms etc…